-The pharmacy is co-located with a medical practice in Penryn, Cornwall.
-It sells over-the-counter medicines and dispenses NHS and private prescriptions.
+The pharmacy is an established business which has recently relocated to a new premises, adjacent to a medical practice.
+The pharmacy dispenses NHS and private prescriptions.
+It sells medicines over the counter to treat a range of common minor health problems.
 The pharmacy team offers advice to people about minor illnesses and long-term conditions.
 The pharmacy offers services including flu vaccinations, the NHS New Medicine Service (NMS) and the Pharmacy First Service.
-It also provides the locally commissioned Walk-in Consultation Service.
+The pharmacy team offers the NHS Hypertension Case Finding Service and a private ear wax removal service.
 The pharmacy supplies medicines in multi-compartment compliance packs to people who need help to remember when to take them.
-And it delivers medicines to people's homes.
+And it supplies prescribed medicines to the residents of two nearby care homes.